elear-solutions/docs/source/getting_started/aiot_intelligent_edge/coco_for_devices/linux_coco_for_devices/quick_start_guide_linux_coco_for_devices.rst

 Build and run your first Device App in a few short steps by following the guide below.

-You will need:

-1. Ubuntu to run the app
-2. gcc to compile it.

-1. ‘Signup’ for a new COCO account or ‘Sign In’ if you have one by following this `link here <https://manage.getcoco.buzz/>`__
+1. ‘Signup’ for a new COCO account or ‘Sign In’ if you have one by following this `link <https://manage.getcoco.buzz/>`__
 ------------------------------------------------------------------------------------------------------------------------------

 .. image:: quick_start_guide_linux_coco_for_devices/step1.png